-To account for any necessary transition to remote learning for the current semester, courses with in-person lectures, labs, or tutorials may be shifted to remote delivery for a certain period of time.
+To account for any necessary transition to remote learning in the winter 2022 semester, courses with in-person lectures, labs, or tutorials may be shifted to remote delivery for a certain period of time.
 In addition, adjustments may be made to the modality and format of assessments and deadlines, as well as to other course components and/or requirements, so that all coursework tasks are in line with the necessary and evolving health precautions for all involved (students and staff).